 - Chatter group photos

 - Chatter profile photos

 - Documents

-- Preview feature for the new Notes tool

-- Notes using the old Notes tool

 - 1. From Setup, enter Platform Encryption in the Quick Find box, then select Platform Encryption.

 - 2. Select Encrypt Files and Attachments.

 - 3. Click Set Preferences.

 (1) Important: Users with access to the file can work normally with it regardless of their encryption-specific permissions.
 Users who are logged in to your org and have read access can search and view the body content.